IBM/AI-on-Power-Level3/docs/lab-setup.md

      ![image](https://github.com/user-attachments/assets/7e141798-b557-4584-928d-7ad0ecd24c8c)

 3. Watch your email for updates from TechZone and wait for your environment to be provisioned.

+    !!! note "TechZone provisioning can take time"

+        It can take upto 3 hours for the provisioning to happen.
+Please allow adequate time for its completion and maintain patience during this period.

-4. Once provisioned, go to [my reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page to ensure its in "Ready" state.
+5. Once provisioned, go to [my reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page to ensure its in "Ready" state.

      ![image](https://github.com/user-attachments/assets/18e24261-143b-4912-b8ec-285fc6fce394)

+    !!! tip "Extend your reservation"

+        You can extend your reservation upto a maximum of 6 days.
+Click on the three dots seen on the top right of your reservation and select **Extend** option.

 ## Accessing the environment